 - All API keys stored in environment variables or secret management services

-- Git repo has pre-commit hooks installed to detect sensitive info
+- Git repo has pre-commit hooks installed to detect sensitive information

-- Exchange API has IP whitelist and least privilege configured
+- Exchange API configured with IP whitelist and minimal permissions

 - Server firewall enabled, only necessary ports open

-- SSH login disabled for password, key authentication only
+- SSH login disabled for passwords, key authentication only

 Application Security